 § 663.418 May the Secretary require audit or accounting standards other than those specified in § 663.xxx?

-No. No other audit or accounting standards shall be required by the Secretary.
+No. No other audit or accounting standards shall be required by the Secretary including any otherwise allowed by 2 C.F.R. §200.503.

 § 663.419 How much time does the Federal Government have to make a claim against a Tribe relating to any disallowance of costs, based on an audit conducted under § 663.800?